-Since the numbers are adjusted based on inflation, they only increase if there is enough inflation over the course of the year to increase the ira contribution limits by the same percentage.
+Since the numbers are adjusted based on inflation, they only increase if there is enough inflation over the course of the year to increase the IRA contribution limits by the same percentage.
 With weak economic growth over the past few years, there has been little or no inflation.
-As such, the IRA contribution limits for 2020 are the same as they were in 2019.
+As such, the IRA contribution limits for 2022 the same as they were in 2021.

 2022 IRA Contribution Limits

 The maximum IRA contribution for 2022 is $6,000.
 This is the same as the maximum deduction for 2021, 2020, and 2019.
 The maximum IRA contribution in 2023 is $6,500, up $500 from the year before.

 The 2022 IRA catch-up contribution amount remains unchanged at $1,000 as well.
 Only taxpayers over age 50 are permitted to make a catch-up contribution to an IRA account.
 2023 IRA contribution limits are $7,500 for those age 50 and over.

 Check out my SoFi student loan review

-Therefore, taxpayers under age 50 may contribute up to $6,000 to their IRA during the 2020 tax year and those over age 50 may contribute up to $7,000.
+Therefore, taxpayers under age 50 may contribute up to $6,000 to their IRA during the 2022 tax year and those over age 50 may contribute up to $7,000.
 Remember, however, that IRA contributions may be made through April 15th of the following year.
-In other words, contributions made anytime between January 1, 2020 and April 15, 2021 may be claimed as a 2020 deduction for those who qualify for an deductible IRA contribution.
-This is provided, of course that none of the amount contributed between January and April 15th, was deducted on your 2020 taxes.
+In other words, contributions made anytime between January 1, 2022, and April 15, 2023, may be claimed as a 2022 deduction for those who qualify for an deductible IRA contribution.
+This is provided, of course that none of the amount contributed between January and April 15th 2021, was already deducted on your 2021 taxes.